PDF Version

 Get updated Adobe Acrobat Reader

-This advisory opinion is issued by the Conflict of Interest and Ethics Commissioner for the guidance of Members under subsection 26(4) of the Conflict of Interest Code for Members of the House of Commons.
-Members can get confidential advice about their individual situations by calling the Office at 613-995-0721 or sending an email.
+Interest Code for Members of the House of Commons.
+Members can get confidential advice about their individual situations by

-As a Member of the House of Commons, you help decide what organizations in your riding will get money under the Canada Summer Jobs (CSJ) program managed by Employment and Social Development Canada (ESDC).
+As a Member of the House of Commons, you help decide which organizations in your riding will get money under the Canada Summer Jobs (CSJ) program managed by Employment and Social Development Canada (ESDC).

 This advisory opinion outlines what you can and cannot do when suggesting who in your riding should get CSJ grants.
 This advice also applies when, as a Member, you have a chance to help decide who gets money from similar federal programs.